montefiore-institute/alan-cluster/README.md

 Documentation and guidelines for the Alan GPU cluster at the University of Liège.

-**We assume you have access to the private network of the university.**
+**The documentation assumes you have access to the private network of the university.**

 ## General actions